kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

         -   <a href="#what-im-going-to-do-here-2" id="toc-what-im-going-to-do-here-2">What I’m going to do here</a>
     -   <a href="#8-publishing-into-maven-repository-on-github-packages" id="toc-8-publishing-into-maven-repository-on-github-packages">§8 Publishing into Maven repository on GitHub Packages</a>
         -   <a href="#what-im-going-to-do-here-3" id="toc-what-im-going-to-do-here-3">What I’m going to do here</a>
+    -   <a href="#9-publishing-a-custom-plugin-to-the-gradle-plugin-portal" id="toc-9-publishing-a-custom-plugin-to-the-gradle-plugin-portal">§9 Publishing a custom plugin to the Gradle Plugin Portal</a>
+        -   <a href="#what-is-com-gradle-plugin-publish-plugin" id="toc-what-is-com-gradle-plugin-publish-plugin">What is <code>com.gradle.plugin-publish</code> plugin?</a>
+        -   <a href="#publish-xxx-commands" id="toc-publish-xxx-commands">"publish XXX" commands</a>
+        -   <a href="#finally-publish-it-to-gradle-plugin-portal" id="toc-finally-publish-it-to-gradle-plugin-portal">Finally, publish it to Gradle Plugin Portal</a>

 # Publishing Custom Gradle Plugin explained step by step